 For my sinus problems and headaches, it worked a miracle.
 The only time I get sinus congestion and the resulting headache is when I go off the grain-free diet for a few days in a row.
 Generally, I am on the diet 100%.

 The Specific Carbohydrate Diet was the first grain-free diet I started.
-I found SCD for a patient’s young daughter who had ulcerative colitis.
-I started the diet with them because I thought it could help her heal.
+I discovered SCD for a patient’s young daughter who had ulcerative colitis.
+The patient started the diet at my urging because I thought it could help her heal.
 At the same time, I realized it might also help my own problems with leaky gut (as a result of taking aspirin for headaches) and sinus problems.
-I also never recommend something to a patient that I haven’t tried myself.
-So we all started together.
+So we started it together!

 Other grain-free diets such as GAPS, Paleo or Primal are also great.
 At this point, I combine all of these diets along with the principles of the Weston Price Foundation as my eating guide.

-Here is a recipe and sample video from the class.
+Here is a recipe for roasted peppers and sample video from the class.
 It includes how to prep and cook red peppers to make them more digestible and really delicious!
 Note that peppers are a nightshade vegetable, and so those sensitive to them or on the AIP diet should avoid.